enasequence/ena-browser-documentation/browser/search/advanced.rst

     Download the latest version from
     `ENA Tools <http://ftp.ebi.ac.uk/pub/databases/ena/tools/ena-file-downloader.zip>`_.

+    or from github at `ena-ftp-downloader <https://github.com/enasequence/ena-ftp-downloader>`_.

 2. You can download a single file by clicking on its link in the FASTQ FTP, SRA FTP, or SUBMITTED FTP column.

-3. You can select one or more files using the check boxes, and either download these as a bundled ZIP file or as individual files using the "Bundled ZIP" or "Individually" links above the table.
+3. You can select one or more files using the check boxes, and either download a downloader script which you can run separately or as individual files using the "Get download script" or "Download selected files" links above the table.

-4. You can download ALL files resulting from your search as a bundled ZIP file by clicking the download icon in the column header.
+4. You can download a script that contains the download requests for ALL files resulting from your search by clicking the download icon in the column header.

 .. image:: images/download-all.png